jefftranter/68000/ehbasic/readme.txt

 single board computer.

 It should be assembled using the VASM retargetable assembler.
-It can be loaded into RAM and started from address $0800.
+It can be loaded into RAM and started from address $0800 or built to run from EPROM at $C000.

 References: